-Romania imports Crude Petroleum ($3.69 billion), its 2nd most-imported product, and exports Refined Petroleum ($2.62 billion) at a deficit of $1.07 billion.
-The former Soviet country was the 34th largest importer of Crude Petroleum and the 42nd largest exporter of Refined Petroleum.
+Romania imports crude petroleum ($3.69 billion), its 2nd most-imported product, and exports refined petroleum ($2.62 billion) at a deficit of $1.07 billion.
+The former Soviet country is the 34th largest importer of crude petroleum and the 42nd largest exporter of refined petroleum.

 Russia ($1.46 billion), Azerbaijan ($340 million), Iraq ($339 million), and Nigeria ($66.3 million).

 - Exports refined petroleum to: Moldova ($467 million), Bulgaria ($325 million), Egypt ($314 million), Greece ($232 million), and Turkey ($207 million).

 Romania was the 7th largest exporter of electrical control boards, despite the fact that electrical control boards were only the 5th most exported product in Romania.

 Germany, Czechia, and the United States are the fastest-growing importers of Romania’s electrical control boards.

 Interested in trading wheat, corn, petroleum, and other important Romanian commodities?
 Start your research with reviews of these regulated brokers available in .